Chart Color Schemes

 Bondi Beach features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bondi Beach, as per the latest Census, consisted of 4.1% houses and 95.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 18.3% houses and 81.8% other dwellings.
-Home ownership in Bondi Beach stood at 15.9%, with mortgaged dwellings at 16.5% and rented ones at 67.6%.
-The median monthly mortgage repayment was $3,033, below Sydney metro's average of $3,600.
-The median weekly rent in Bondi Beach was $675, compared to Sydney metro's $670.
-Nationally, Bondi Beach's mortgage repayments were higher at $3,033 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Bondi Beach, as evaluated at the latest Census held on 28 August 2016, comprised 4.1% houses and 95.9% other dwellings such as semi-detached units, apartments, and 'other' dwellings.
+This is compared to Sydney metropolitan area's 18.3% houses and 81.8% other dwellings.
+Home ownership in Bondi Beach was at 15.9%, with mortgaged dwellings at 16.5% and rented dwellings at 67.6%.
+The median monthly mortgage repayment in the area was $3,033, while the median weekly rent figure was recorded at $675.
+These figures were lower than Sydney metropolitan averages of $3,600 for mortgages and $670 for rents.
+Nationally, Bondi Beach's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing